marinednadude/NOAA-PMEL-OME-AmaralZettler-phytoplankton-18S-V9-PCR-Protocol-BeBOP/NOAA-PMEL-OME-AmaralZettler-phytoplankton-18S-V9-PCR-Protocol-BeBOP.md

 **Positive Control**

 A positive control is used in every PCR run to verify success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is alotted for the positive control.
 The positive control used for 18S V9 is the heterotrophic nanoflagellate species *Halocafeteria seosinensis* native to Korean salterns.
-The reference mitogenome used to develop the positive control sequence can be found on GenBank: [Accession DQ269470.1](https://www.ncbi.nlm.nih.gov/nuccore/DQ269470.1) We note that this accession had 1 mismatch in the reverse primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.
+The reference nuclear sequence used to develop the positive control sequence can be found on GenBank: [Accession DQ269470.1](https://www.ncbi.nlm.nih.gov/nuccore/DQ269470.1) We note that this accession had 1 mismatch in the reverse primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.
 We note that [Machida metazoan 18S V8 ribosomal DNA V8](https://doi.org/10.1371/journal.pone.0046180) and Amaral-Zettler phytoplankton 18S V9 have overlapping sequences and thus we designed this positive control to capture both regions.